Livernois–Fenkell riot: Fatal shooting of an 18-year-old

 The trouble began on the evening of July 28, when Andrew Chinarian, the 39-year-old white owner of Bolton's Bar, observed three black youths tampering with his car in the parking lot.
 He fired a pistol or rifle, fatally wounding 18-year-old Obie Wynn.
 According to some accounts, Wynn was fleeing; according to others, he was approaching Chinarian with what the latter thought was a weapon, it later emerged that Wynn was holding a screwdriver.
 He died from a gunshot wound to the back of the head.
 Crowds gathered and random acts of vandalism, assault, looting and racial fighting along Livernois and Fenkell avenues ensued.
 Bottles and rocks were thrown at passing cars.

 Beating to death a concentration camp survivor

 The second man killed was Marian Pyszko, a 54-year-old dishwasher and Nazi concentration camp survivor who had emigrated from Poland in 1958.
 As he drove home from the bakery/candy factory where he worked, he was pulled from his car by a group of black youths and beaten to death with a piece of concrete.
-Ronald Bell Jordan, Raymond Peoples, and Dennis Lindsay were all charged with first-degree murder, but acquitted.
+Ronald Bell Jordan, Raymond Peoples, and Dennis Lindsay were all charged with first degree murder, but acquitted.
 Several years later, Peoples returned to headlines after being arrested for dealing heroin.
+In 1983, he was sentenced to three years and eight months in federal prison for heroin dealing.